tfukui95/tor-experiment/Website Fingerprinting.md

 and the data itself, will be outputted onto the display.
 During this process two plots are created as visuals of the fingerprint for the comparison part of our experiment later.
 The plots are saved as a PNG image file, and should be stored somewhere for later.
+As an additional part of the fingerprint, a table is created, containing information about the other markers that are appended at the end of the list.
 We can use SCP (Secure Copy Protocol) to save the image from our remote Linux terminal to our local machine.
 Go to your GENI slice page, and click Details to get more information of your client VM.